N. Provisions, contingent liabilities and contingent assets

 Business combinations have been accounted for using the acquisition method under the provisions of Ind AS 103, Business Combinations.
 The cost of an acquisition is measured at the fair value of the assets transferred, equity instruments issued and liabilities incurred or assumed at the date of acquisition, which is the date on which control is transferred to the Company.
 The cost of acquisition also includes the fair value of any contingent consideration.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values on the date of acquisition.
 Transaction cost that the Company incurs in connection with business combination such as finders fees, legal fees, due diligence and other professional fees are charged to equity.

 Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognised for non¬ controlling interests, and any previous interest held, over the net identifiable assets acquired and liabilities assumed.
-If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, the Company re¬ assesses whether it has correctly identified all
+If the fair value of the net assets acquired is in excess of the aggregate consideration transferred, the Company re¬ assesses whether it has correctly identified all of the assets acquired and all of the liabilities assumed and reviews the procedures used to

-of the assets acquired and all of the liabilities assumed and reviews the procedures used to measure the amounts to be recognised at the acquisition date.
+measure the amounts to be recognised at the acquisition date.
 If the reassessment still results in an excess of the fair value of net assets acquired over the aggregate consideration transferred, then the gain is recognised in OCI and accumulated in equity as capital reserve.
 However, if there is no clear evidence of bargain purchase, the entity recognises the gain directly in equity as capital reserve, without routing the same through OCI.

 After initial recognition, goodwill is measured at cost less any accumulated impairment losses.
 For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Company's cash¬ generating units that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.

-T) Recent Pronouncements
+t) Recent Pronouncements

-The Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Group w.e.f.
-April 1, 2024.
-The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.
+In May 2025, MCA notified amendments to Ind AS 21 - The Effects of Changes in Foreign Exchange Rates, applicable w.e.f.
+April 1, 2025.
+The Company has reviewed the amendment and based on its evaluation has determined that it does not have any significant impact in its financial statements.

 5A Non-current assets held for sale

-On October 28, 2024, the Board of the Company has approved the terms of a joint venture agreement ("JVA") to be entered into by the Company with Computer Age Management Services Limited ("CAMS") with respect to the incorporation of a joint venture company ("JVCo") by the Company and CAMS, for the purposes of owning, developing, maintaining and operating the jointly developed investment management platform and ecosystem named 'MF Central' ("Transaction").
-As part of the Transaction, the Board has also approved the proposal for primary equity capital infusion (in one or more tranches) in the JVCo by the Company, up to an aggregate amount equivalent to I 135 million in connection with the Transaction.
+On October 28, 2024, the Board of the Company has approved the terms of a joint venture agreement (“JVA") to be entered into by the Company with Computer Age Management Services Limited (“CAMS") with respect to the incorporation of a joint venture company (“JVCo") by the Company and CAMS, for the purposes of owning, developing, maintaining and operating the jointly developed investment management platform and ecosystem named 'MF Central' (“Transaction").
+As part of the Transaction, the Board has also approved the proposal for primary equity capital infusion (in one or more tranches) in the JVCo by the Company, up to an aggregate amount equivalent to INR 135 million in connection with the Transaction.

-MF Central is a collaboration between the Company and CAMS in 2021 as per SEBI' directive, to operationalize and fulfil the objective of investor convenience and to stay fully aligned to the regulatory intent of SEBI.
+MF Central is a collaboration between the Company and CAMS in 2021 as per SEBI' directive, to operationalise and fulfil the objective of investor convenience and to stay fully aligned to the regulatory intent of SEBI.

 Accordingly, the JVCo, by name, MFC Technologies Private Limited has been incorporated w.e.f March 8, 2025.
-As of March 31, 2025, the Company is yet to make the capital infusion.
-Accordingly, this amount has been classified under other commitments (Refer Note 33).

-The Company has developed and capitalized certain intangible assets related to the MF Central platform and pursuant to the JVA, these assets will be transferred to the JVCo at their fair value less costs to sell.
+The Company has developed and capitalised certain intangible assets related to the MF Central platform and pursuant to the JVA, these assets will be transferred to the JVCo at their fair value less costs to sell.
 Upon obtaining approval of the Board, these intangible assets have been classified as non-current assets held for sale.

-The details of cost, accumulated amortisation and carrying amount (net) of the intangible assets classified as non-current assets held for sale are as follows:
+The details of cost, accumulated amortisation and carrying amount (net) of the intangible assets classified as non¬ current assets held for sale are as follows:

 F Extension options